andrewharvey/psma-admin-bdys-data/README.md

 # psma-admin-bdys-data

-Scripts to automate working with [PSMA Administrative Boundaries](https://data.gov.au/dataset/psma-administrative-boundaries) data.
+A UNIX pipeline to automate working with [PSMA Administrative Boundaries](https://data.gov.au/dataset/psma-administrative-boundaries) data.

+- Downloads data from data.gov.au
+- Join attributes to geometry (they are seperate in upstream)
+- Merge states into a single countrywide dataset
+- Optionally load into PostgreSQL/PostGIS

-Processed data can be downloaded from [https://tianjara.net/data/psma-admin-bdys/](https://tianjara.net/data/psma-admin-bdys/).
+Processed outputs can be downloaded from [https://tianjara.net/data/psma-admin-bdys/](https://tianjara.net/data/psma-admin-bdys/).

 ## Install Dependencies

-Debian:
+On Debian run:

     apt-get install wget unzip parallel jq gdal-bin